wbsumners96/wind-turbines/meeting_notes.md

 - [ ] incorporate wind direction
 - [ ] incorporate neighboring times
 - [ ] learn how to determine reference turbines
+- [ ] load data as a 3D tensor if possible

 # Meeting Notes
 ## 13 January 2022